 The plan does address concerns about maintaining plant and animal diversity by saying, "The approach for providing plant and animal diversity across the Forests requires both a coarse-filter and fine-filter."
-I disagree with objective FR-DC-03 that states "The risk of losing key ecosystem components from the occurrence of high severity wildfire remains relatively low."
-The research paper titled "Forest Fire Severity Affects Host Plant Quality and Insect Herbivore Damage" by S. Murphy, M. Vidal, et al. published in Frontiers in Ecology and Evolution (September 12, 2018) reinforces my view.
+I do not agree with objective FR-DC-03 that states "The risk of losing key ecosystem components from the occurrence of high severity wildfire remains relatively low."
+The research paper titled "Forest Fire Severity Affects Host Plant Quality and Insect Herbivore Damage" by S. Murphy, M. Vidal, et al. published in Frontiers in Ecology and Evolution (September 12, 2018) indicates that is not necessarily so.
 Although it specifies that low-severity fire can boost plant species abundance and richness, it notes that high-severity fires may have the opposite effect.
 High-severity fires can also upset the balance of beneficial insects.

 Like many in the American Rhododendron Society and the Azalea Society of America, I have been admiring and documenting the diversity of native azaleas, rhododendrons, and kalmia in the two National Forests.
 I have been studying these regions for over 25 years but others in our group have much greater experience than I do.
 We have explored regions in almost every one of the Geographic Areas defined in this plan and have documented rare color forms of many species, plants with double flowers, forms that have unusual foliage or unique plant habits, and more.
 We have admired the many wildflower communities, too.
-There are rare plants in the wild that plant society members may have observed that may not be known to staff in the Forest Service.
-I would like to cite examples.
+I feel there are many rare plants in the wild that plant society members may have observed that may not be known to staff in the Forest Service.
+I would like to cite examples of two such rare plants.